-- i.
-Age \geq 65 years,

-- ii.
-Clinically severe CDI (as defined by a Zar score ≥ 2),

-- iii.
-Is immunocompromised,

-- b.
-Has a recurrent episode of CDI,
+- a.
+Has at least one of the following factors associated with a high risk for recurrence of CDI: - i.
+Age $\geq$ 65 years, - ii.
+Clinically severe CDI (as defined by a Zar score $\geq 2$ ), - iii.
+Is immunocompromised, - b.
+Has a recurrent episode of CDI, - c.

-- c.
 Is prescribed Dificid (fidaxomicin) as a continuation of therapy upon inpatient discharge;